Best Commercial Rice Cookers for Restaurants, Catering, and Church Kitchens

 Are commercial rice cookers worth it?

 Yes, if you cook rice at scale more than occasionally.
 They are built for volume, repeated use, and longer hold times.
+A Zojirushi NHS-YGX200 costs more up front but will outlast three home cookers.

 Can a home rice cooker replace a commercial one?